What is the difference between Xinix and other products, eg chlorine ?

 ❌ Highly toxic, fatal if inhaled [16]

-❌ Energy consuming [17]
+❌ Energy consumption [17]

 ❌ Difficult to apply (instrumentation) [17]